Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Prohibits launching or flying drones within 500 feet of or over Town Beach during beach season (summer months), over large venue special events, and over public parks, roads, and public facilities during large venue special events.
+Prohibits launching or flying drones: (1) within 500 feet or over Town Beach during beach season; (2) over large venue special events anywhere in town; (3) over public parks, roads, and public facilities during large venue events.
+NOTE: Enforceability is legally questionable under state preemption law (HB 7511), but ordinance remains on the books.

 View source